What is repossession, and how does it impact your credit?

 • There are two types of repossession: voluntary and involuntary.
 A voluntary repossession could result in the borrower paying less in fees.

-• There are ways to rebuild credit after a repossession, including using credit responsibly and doing things like paying your monthly statement on time every month.
+• There are ways to rebuild credit after a repossession, including using credit responsibly by doing things like paying your monthly statements on time.

 What is repossession?

 Repossession occurs when a debtor defaults on a loan and the creditor takes back the financed collateral.
-Repossession might happen when a borrower fails to make payments on personal property—like a car, appliance or home—that’s purchased with credit.
+Repossession might happen when a borrower fails to make payments on personal property, such as a car, appliance or home.

 There are two kinds of repossession:

-• Involuntary: In an involuntary repossession, the lender typically uses a repossession specialist to take the property when the buyer defaults on the loan.
+• Involuntary: In an involuntary repossession, the lender typically uses a repossession specialist to take the property when the borrower defaults on the loan, resulting in additional fees.

 • Voluntary: In a voluntary repossession, the borrower gives up the property to avoid an involuntary repossession and the extra cost that comes with it.

-The lender may either keep the repossessed item or sell it to recover at least some of the loan balance.
-The borrower might still owe money after the repossession if the lender doesn’t recover enough.
+When you have something repossessed, the lender may either keep the repossessed item or sell it to recover at least some of the loan balance.
+You might still owe money after the repossession if the lender doesn’t recover enough.
+Some states allow the lender to sue the borrower to collect the debt.
+You can contact your state attorney general to learn more.

 How does repossession affect your credit?

-If your personal property is repossessed, your lender could report this information to the credit bureaus, and it could show up as a derogatory mark on your credit reports.
-These negative marks can be caused by:
+If your property is repossessed, your lender could report this information to the credit bureaus, and it could show up as a derogatory mark on your credit reports.
+That might be in addition to other negative marks related to:

 • Late payments: A lender can report a late payment to the credit bureaus, which can impact your payment history and, in turn, your credit scores.